danielhariyanto/prescription-manager-and-reminder/README.md

 # Prescription Manager and Reminder

 IMPORTANT!!!
-- If you get an error after uploading images, it's because the free version allows a max of 25,000 requests a month and we've probably already used up all the requests.
+- If you get an error after uploading images, it's because the images are not high quality enough.
+- Another reason: it's because the free version allows a max of 25,000 requests a month and we've probably already used up all the requests.

 IMPROVEMENTS